gpanagiotak/pharaenew/wp-content/plugins/wp-google-maps/readme.txt

 = How do I add a map widget to my widget area? =
 To add your map to your widgets area, simply go to Appearance->Widgets and drag the "WP Google Maps" Map Widget to your sidebar.
 You then edit the map widget to reflect the correct map.

-= I want to use this but I dont have WordPress =
-Try [Nifty Maps](http://www.niftymaps.co) - Comprehensive Map Builder for all websites

 == Screenshots ==

 1. The "Lite" version of WP Google Maps.